Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 that uses the ``_opt_currents_expand_mat`` CoilSet property.

 ..
 Note::
  It should be noted that the derivative vector returned by the ``df_constraint`` function is matmul'd by the ``_opt_currents_expand_mat`` matrix, which effectively sums the derivatives of the coils in each Circuit.
 This is valid you are taking the derivative with respect to the same current value, per coil in each circuit.

-      This converts the derivative vector into the correct shape for the optimiser to use.
+ This converts the derivative vector into the correct shape the optimiser expects.

  Refer to this pull request for more (`PR #3292 <https://github.com/Fusion-Power-Plant-Framework/bluemira/pull/3292>`_.).

 SymmetricCircuit
 *****************